GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionTemplate.md

 ___
 ![](/images/WCNTraining/Projections/ProjectionTemplate_Error_YearMonthRequired.png)

-*The YearMonth is required and needs to be in the YYYY-MM format.*
+*The YearMonth is required and must be in the YYYY-MM format.*

 ___
 ![](/images/WCNTraining/Projections/ProjectionTemplate_Error_MissingColumns.png)